 The RebelBetting interface is very clean and uncrowded.

-The arbitrage bets that match your filters are displayed in the main part of the screen.
-The profit margin, match participants, bet type and odds are all displayed in a simple, easy to understand fashion.
+The sure bets that match your filters are displayed in the main part of the screen.
+The profit margin, match participants and odds are all displayed in a simple, easy to understand fashion.

 I like this because arbitrage betting often requires you to make a number of bets at high stakes in quick succession.
 A complicated layout can increase the chance of making a mistake under pressure.

-Clicking on a particular arb will bring up the specifics in the ‘Arb Details’ panel on the left.
+Clicking on a particular arb will bring up the specifics in the arb details panel.

-You can also see the betting market depth by clicking on the ‘+’ icon next to each arb.
+You can also see the betting market depth by clicking on the ‘More bets’ button next to each arb.
 This will display the bookmakers that are accepting bets for that particular outcome and which match the filters you have set.